 Throughout the country and in the state of Florida, employees have the right to prompt, full payment of earned wages.
 Some employers are unfamiliar with employee wage and hour rights.
-But, ignorance is not an excuse for not paying employees what they are owed.
-And, unfortunately, others willfully try to evade the laws.
+However, ignorance is not an excuse for not paying employees what they are owed.
+And unfortunately, others willfully try to evade the laws.
 Unpaid wages in Florida are not an anomaly.
 Salaries are a significant expense in operating a business; some employers will go to any extent to minimize them and, in turn, increase their net income.

-If you recognize a discrepancy you are in luck.
+If you recognize a discrepancy, you are in luck.
 An employer who withholds wages to which you are entitled can be ordered to pay you back every cent – and then some.